aloubyansky/playground/sbom-integration-contract.md

 - **Custom properties** — using CycloneDX `properties` on components to declare product affiliation (e.g., `sbom:redhat:cpe` for the product CPE and a corresponding property for the specific release version).
 Clear intent, but requires registering a custom property namespace and defining the full set of required properties.
 - **`evidence.identity`** — using the existing `evidence.identity` field with a CPE.
 Reuses spec fields, but semantically `evidence.identity` describes how a component itself was identified, not which product it belongs to.
 - **`compositions`** — using CycloneDX's `compositions` element to group components under a product-level assembly with a CPE.
+- **Dependency-graph `provides` edges** — modeling each product as its own `framework` component that carries the product CPE, and expressing component membership through the CycloneDX `dependencies` graph.
+This follows Red Hat's published product SBOM pattern (`RedHatProductSecurity/security-data-guidelines`, e.g. `sbom/examples/product/rhel-9.2-main+eus.cdx.json`), reuses native spec fields, and cleanly handles shared and multi-product components.
+It is the leading candidate for the Quarkus platform case — see [Candidate: dependency-graph `provides` edges](#candidate-dependency-graph-provides-edges-quarkus-platform-members) below.

 Each approach has trade-offs around semantic correctness, scanner complexity, and alignment with the CycloneDX specification's intended usage.
 The following example illustrates the custom properties approach as one candidate: